Construction and Working of a Hydraulic Brake System of an Automobile

 Brake Lines and Hoses

-The rigid lines or pipes of a brake hydraulic system made of steel tubing for system safety.
+The rigid lines or pipes of a hydraulic brake system made of steel tubing for system safety.
 Flexible rubber hoses join the wheel brakes to the rigid lines on the vehicle body or frame.
 The front brakes have a rubber hose at each wheel to allow for steering movement.
 Rear brakes may have different hoses at each wheel or a single hose connected to a line on the body or frame if the vehicle has a rigid rear axle.
 Brake lines and hoses contain the high-pressure fluid, and the fluid acts like a solid rod to transfer force to the wheel cylinders and caliper pistons.

 Wheel Cylinders and Caliper Pistons